Python-PyQt/PyQt6-Docs/descriptions/QtQml/QJSValue-property-f.rst

     :status: todo
     :pysig: ee4163cc141154e5c0774a9f9c667938
     :realsig: (const QString&) const
-    :digest: e8e308969248500bab63736668b5467a
+    :digest: 2bddfa1dc4dd7ffd2c9c78cfa894357d

 Returns the value of this :sip:ref:`~PyQt6.QtQml.QJSValue`'s property with the given *name*.
 If no such property exists, an undefined :sip:ref:`~PyQt6.QtQml.QJSValue` is returned.

-If the property is implemented using a getter function (i.e. has the PropertyGetter flag set), calling  has side-effects on the script engine, since the getter function will be called (possibly resulting in an uncaught script exception).
-If an exception occurred,  returns the value that was thrown (typically an ``Error`` object).
+If the property is implemented using a getter function (i.e. has the PropertyGetter flag set), calling property() has side-effects on the script engine, since the getter function will be called (possibly resulting in an uncaught script exception).
+If an exception occurred, property() returns the value that was thrown (typically an ``Error`` object).

 To access array elements, use the setProperty(quint32 arrayIndex, const QJSValue &value) overload instead.